ncruces/go-sqlite3/vfs/adiantum/README.md

 > The standard threat model for disk encryption considers an adversary
 > that can read multiple snapshots of a disk.
 > The only security property that disk encryption (and this package)
-> provides is that the only information such an adversary can determine
+> provides is that all information such an adversary can obtain
-> is whether the data in a sector has or has not changed over time.
+> is whether the data in a sector has (or has not) changed over time.

+> [!CAUTION]
+> This package does not claim protect databases against forgery.
+> Any encryption scheme that allows constant-time block updates
+> can't prevent individual blocks from being reverted to former versions of themselves,
+> so block-level authentication is of limited value.